mennooo/apex-modular-js/README.md

 This project is created for sample purposes only.
 It demonstrates how the create and use reusable JavaScript modules & widgets in an APEX application.
 It's developed with a combination of Node.js, Gulp and Browserify.

+The project was presented at the Kscope16 conference.

-Take a look at the folder structure and Gulp tasks.
+Take a look at all the files to see how it works.

 ## Install this project
 - Open the command line